luckyrider/deep-dive-into-spark/docs/architecture/spark-definitive-guide-notes.md

 teams that were doing large-scale machine learning using iterative algorithms that need to make multiple passes over the data.

+## Chapter 2.
+A Gentle Introduction to Spark
+A group of machines alone is not powerful, you need a framework to coordinate work across them.
+The cluster of machines that Spark will use to execute tasks is managed by a cluster manager.

+The driver process runs your main() function, sits on a node in the cluster, and is responsible for three things: maintaining information about the Spark Application; responding to a user’s program or input; and analyzing, distributing, and scheduling work across the executors (discussed momentarily).
+The driver process is absolutely essential—it’s the heart of a Spark Application and maintains all relevant information during the lifetime of the application.

+The executors are responsible for actually carrying out the work that the driver assigns them.
+This means that each executor is responsible for only two things: executing code assigned to it by the driver, and reporting the state of the computation on that executor back to the driver node.

+Spark supports a subset of the ANSI SQL 2003 standard.

+When using Spark from Python or R, you don’t write explicit JVM instructions; instead, you write Python and R code that Spark translates into code that it then can run on the executor JVMs.

+Although you can drive Spark from a variety of languages, what it makes available in those languages is worth mentioning.
+Spark has two fundamental sets of APIs: the low-level “unstructured” APIs, and the higher-level structured APIs.

+There is a one-to-one correspondence between a SparkSession and a Spark Application.

+The DataFrame concept is not unique to Spark.
+R and Python both have similar concepts. because Spark has language interfaces for both Python and R, it’s quite easy to convert Pandas (Python) DataFrames to Spark DataFrames, and R DataFrames to Spark DataFrames.

+The easiest and most efficient are DataFrames, which are available in all languages.

+There are two types of transformations: those that specify narrow dependencies, and those that specify wide dependencies.

+A wide dependency (or wide transformation) style transformation will have input partitions contributing to many output partitions.
+You will often hear this referred to as a shuffle whereby Spark will exchange partitions across the cluster.
+With narrow transformations, Spark will automatically perform an operation called pipelining, meaning that if we specify multiple filters on DataFrames, they’ll all be performed in-memory.
+The same cannot be said for shuffles.
+When we perform a shuffle, Spark writes the results to disk.

+To trigger the computation, we run an action.
+There are three kinds of actions:
+* Actions to view data in the console
+* Actions to collect data to native objects in the respective language
+* Actions to write to output data sources

 ## chapter 19.
 Performance Tuning
 Just as with monitoring, there are a number of different levels that you can try to tune at.
 For instance, if you had an extremely fast network, that would make many of your Spark jobs faster